Frequently Asked Questions أسئله مُتكررة

-Logline: One line about the film, which includes the film genre, main character, his goal, the obstacles, the time and place.
+Logline: One sentence about the film indicating the film genre, main character, his/her goal, the obstacles, the time and place.

-Treatment: Your vision of the script detailing the plot and subplots, the main & supporting characters and the main dynamics between them and what is driving the events.
+Treatment: Your vision of the script detailing the main plot and subplots, the main & supporting characters and the dynamics between them highlighting what is driving the events.
 It should be written in the same tone and pace of the genre of the film (max.
 2500 words).

 CAN I SUBMIT A FULL SCRIPT?